Films, workshops, camps, and activities for all ages.

 Exhibitions Tour: A tour of the Canadian Film Gallery, located on the 4th floor of TIFF Bell Lightbox, can also be arranged for students and faculty, when available.

 If you would like to book a library, exhibition or facilities tour for you and your students, please contact firstname.lastname@example.org.
 Please indicate the size of your group as well your ideal schedule.
 Please do make sure to submit your request at least two weeks before your requested dates and we will do our best to accommodate you.

-For four decades, TIFF has been committed to transforming the way people see the world through film.
+TIFF is a charitable cultural organization with a mission to transform the way people see the world through film.
 An extension of our initiatives is the Jeffrey and Sandra Lyons Canadian Film Scholarship for the development of scholarly contributions related to Canadian film.

 The successful applicant is given a stipend of $1,000, a designated office space, and the opportunity to participate in Higher Learning programming.
 The Jeffrey and Sandra Lyons Canadian Film Scholarship is generously supported by the Jeffrey & Sandra Lyons Endowment Fund at TIFF.

 2017 – Mary Arnatt